Multi-channel print bounces back for marketers as part of multi-channel campaigns

 “It is a trend that we’ve been noticing for some time,” says Donovan.
 “It goes at different speeds depending on which sectors you look at.
 You have some sectors like financial services that never really gave up on paper, whereas others bonfired paper and they are now regretting it.
 You also have new sectors, like fintech (financial technology) – that are starting to use direct mail for the first time.”

-The key appeal of printed direct mail to clients either returning to, or using it for the first time as part of a cross-media marketing campaign, is its proven effectiveness, adds Donovan.
+The key appeal of printed direct mail to clients either returning to, or using it for the first time as part of a multi-channel marketing campaign, is its proven effectiveness, adds Donovan.

-“If you’re trying to do cold acquisition you’re not going to get very far with cold email opening rates of under 10%, so direct mail can be a much more credible medium for acquiring customers,” she says.
+“If you’re trying to do cold acquisition you’re not going to get very far with cold email opening rates of under 10%, so multi-channel print can be a much more credible medium for acquiring customers,” she says.
 “It has got tactility, it has got targetability and it has got quality.”

 This is the message that Graeme Smith, director at Cyan Group, PrintWeek’s Cross-Media Company of the Year in 2015, is working hard to communicate to current and potential customers.

-Part of the problem that the likes of Smith face in terms of educating marketers is that a lot of younger members of the marketing agency world didn’t grow up with direct mail and therefore don’t know its value.
+Part of the problem that the likes of Smith face in terms of educating marketers is that a lot of younger members of the marketing agency world didn’t grow up with multi-channel print and therefore don’t know its value.
 However, Biltcliffe says that he’s noticed these barriers are slowly starting to come down.